logoDeveloper Hub

 The Primary Network is inherent to the Avalanche platform and validates Avalanche's built-in blockchains.
 In this tutorial, we'll add a node to the Primary Network on Avalanche.

 The P-Chain manages metadata on Avalanche.
-This includes tracking which nodes are in which Subnets, which blockchains exist, and which Subnets are validating which blockchains.
+This includes tracking which nodes are in which Avalanche L1s, which blockchains exist, and which Avalanche L1s are validating which blockchains.
 To add a validator, we'll issue transactions to the P-Chain.

 Note that once you issue the transaction to add a node as a validator, there is no way to change the parameters.
 You can't remove your stake early or change the stake amount, node ID, or reward address.
 Please make sure you're using the correct values in the API calls below.
 If you're not sure, feel free to join our Discord to ask questions.